 Small Business Incentives

-Jacob is concerned with the amount of lip-service paid by many elected leaders who say they want to help support Main St., only to later support large out-of-state corporations.
-While there have been many tax incentives implemented at the Capitol to help bring businesses to our state, Jacob would like to see incentives for our local small businesses, which truly are the lifeblood of our communities, that will lead to sustainable economic growth.
+Jacob is concerned with the amount of lip-service paid by many elected leaders who say they want to help support Main Street, only to later support large out-of-state corporations.
+While there have been many tax incentives implemented at the Capitol to help bring businesses to our state, Jacob would like to see incentives for our local small businesses, which truly are the lifeblood of our communities, which will lead to sustainable economic growth.

 Criminal Justice Reform

 The idea that somebody could go to jail for possession of drug paraphernalia is ridiculous, and Jacob will prioritize releasing anybody who is in prison for any non-violent marijuana-related crime…especially now that it’s legal here in Oklahoma!
 We must continue to spend tax dollars on reformation instead of retention for non-violent drug and property crimes.
 Jacob will also continue to work to get private business out of our prisons.